technologytreasure/gilded-rose/README.md

 ##### Instructions to run
 ```
-- To do the clone or download of project
+- To do the clone or download of project.
 - After downloading the project, access the root folder and execute the command to maven
-  build the package.
+  build the package:
 --> mvn clean install
 ```